lokicherry/CodingChallenge/README.md

 - Clean, OO (or functional if you prefer) code is expected.
 Preferably with tests.
 - Add a README file detailing the instructions to run tests and the application.
 1 Source: GeekTrust

+TO run:

+#Code:
+--> beans player and required are for initializing match conditions

+--> Initializer is for initializing match conditions so if we want to modify match settings we can do it by modifying this class.

+-->Playball takes the players list and give runs scored that ball by taking the probablity of hitting the ball of the particular player by weighted random.

+-->